ca77y/grunt-i18n/README.md

 ## Getting started
 This plugin requires Grunt `~0.4.0`

-Please note this a coffeescript task and the sources are located in src folder, javascript is generated.
+Please note this is a coffeescript task and the sources are located in src folder, javascript is generated.

 ## i18n task
 _Run this task with the `grunt i18n` command._